railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_thunderbird.rst

 .. note:: Testing the Thunderbird adapter

-	If you install the Thunderbird adapter as described, use the openerp_ch05X database to explore its functionality as described in this section
+	If you install the Thunderbird adapter as described, explore its functionality as described in this section using the database you installed.

 ..
 Copyright © Open Object Press.
 All rights reserved.